Function available in CINEMA 4D Broadcast, Studio

 The Shader Effector serves well as a basic Effector if, for example, you only want to influence the clones based only on their position, scale and angle falloff settings.
-Make sure no shader or Texture tag has been loaded in the Shader tab.
+Make sure no shader or Material tag has been loaded in the Shader tab.

 The Shader Effector is also effective for creating attractive, random, discreet values.
 So, what exactly does that mean?

 From left to right: Cloned surface; Shader Effector with noise; Shader Effector with noise and additional Colorizer.

 Let’s say you want to clone a surface in a grid array and the clones should be randomly rotated in 90-degree steps.
 The Shader Effector (Parameters tab: W.H = 360°) can be used to create a random grayscale dispersion that will reduce the colorizer to 4 discrete gray tones:

 - Create a Layer Shader in the Shading tab.

 - Create a Noise Shader (Cell Noise; lower the Global Scale value) in the Layer Shader and subsequently an Effector Colorizer (Effect button).

 - Adjust the Colorizer to match the gradient shown above (all tags white, intensity set to: 100, 75, 50 and 25 percent, respectively).

 Since the levels of intensity are defined in steps of 25% the Shader Effector can only rotate the clones randomly by 0, 90, 180 or 270 degrees.
 Using this method, any random discrete value can be generated.
 All you have to do is match the colorizer gradient to the number of steps involved.